 How long butterflies live depends on many things and varies greatly.
 It depends on the size of the butterfly, the species of the butterfly, where it lives, and what time of year it became an adult.
 For example, if the butterfly is of the smaller version it will probably not live as long, but if it is a larger butterfly, it will live longer.
-Now of course the size of the butterfly is not going to be the only factor of how long a butterfly will live, but does attribute to it.
+Now of course the size of the butterfly is not going to be the only factor in how long a butterfly will live, but does attribute to it.

 There is an average life span of a butterfly – it is usually about one month.
-Although the smallest butterflies that you can usually spot feasting on the flowers in your front yard will usually only live about one week.
+Although the smallest butterflies that you can usually spot feasting on the flowers in your front yard will usually only live for about one week.
 Mourning Cloaks, some tropical Heliconians, and Monarchs are some of the only butterflies that have an average life span of about nine months.

 Now as many of you know, butterflies are cold-blooded creatures, so there is another factor to take into consideration when you are dealing with butterflies; the climate.
 For instance, if the butterfly egg has been laid just before the cold weather hits, the egg will stay in egg-form until the weather warms and as soon as it does, the caterpillar will hatch and everything will start again.
 If the butterfly is an adult butterfly and the weather starts to turn colder and they did not migrate south, the butterfly will hibernate somewhere until the weather warms.
 What this means is that a butterfly could technically live for many months past the average life span, it all just depends on the climate and what stage of live the butterflies is in when winter comes.